Mjz86/c_colon/README.md

 - non-trivial for the purposes of calls: a type is considered non-trivial for the purposes of calls if:
     - it has a non-trivial realloc-constructor , or if its realloc constructors are deleted.
     - this definition, as applied to class types, a type which is trivial for the purposes of the abi will be passed and returned according to the rules of the base mcc abi, e.g. in registers; often this has the effect of performing a trivial reallocation of the type.
-    - otherwise it is passed as if it had a stable forceref&&& qualifier
+    - if non trivial,  it is passed as if it had a stable forceref(&&or &&&)qualifier, as if  passed by reference,  the relocation is allowed to be optimized out if the passed variable is &&& qualified or is a temporary at the call site, note that if the variable has internal mutibility as an input , it is ill formed to pass it by value ( input) and its relocation constructors cannot be trivial.

 - potentially-overlapping subobject: a base class subobject or a non-static data member declared with the valexpr qualifier.
 - primary base class: for a dynamic class, the unique base class (if any) with which it shares the virtual pointer at offset 0.